claret-srl/ROMANTIG/README.md

 # ROMANTIG ROSE-AP [OEE](https://www.oee.com/) Calculator

 This ROSE-AP is intended as a microservice for automatic [OEE](https://www.oee.com/), and related metrics, calculation.
-The service works creating the appropiete vtable views in a [CrateDB](https://crate.io/) database, where information about the context of the target process are stored by [Orion](https://fiware-orion.readthedocs.io/en/master/) through a [QuantumLeap](https://quantumleap.readthedocs.io/en/latest/) subscription.
+The service works creating the appropiete table views in a [CrateDB](https://crate.io/) database, where information about the context of the target process are stored by [Orion](https://fiware-orion.readthedocs.io/en/master/) through a [QuantumLeap](https://quantumleap.readthedocs.io/en/latest/) subscription.

 ## Table of Contents